OpenFogStack/vclock/README.md

 - include a working `go.mod` file with a specific tag
 - fix a bug where `ReturnVCString` is non-deterministic (see [this PR](https://github.com/DistributedClocks/GoVector/pull/67))
-- fix a subtle bug in the vector clock comparison function
+- fix a subtle bug in the vector clock comparison function (see [this issue](https://github.com/DistributedClocks/GoVector/issues/68))

 To use this package in your code, download the latest version: